Skip to content

 • The window for gaining a competitive edge with legal AI is closing as adoption becomes mainstream across the industry.

-Legal AI has moved decisively from “will lawyers use it?” to “which AI tools are they using?”
-Yet while most firms celebrate their initial successes with pilot projects and solutions, a critical question emerges.
-How do you move beyond experimentation to create a sustainable competitive advantage?
+Legal AI has moved fast.
+The question is no longer “will lawyers use it?” but “which AI tools are they using?”
+While firms celebrate early wins from pilot projects, a more critical question is emerging: how do you move beyond scattered experimentation to build something that actually compounds into competitive advantage?

 The answer lies in understanding that most firms are stuck in the first wave of AI adoption, and strategic systematisation is the key to transformation.